Skip to Content

 Diwali In Abu Dhabi

-Kids love the projector onto the water fountain at night.
-It comes alove with lights, music and smoke, in which a mesmerising story is told.
+Kids love the projector, which lights up the water fountain at night.
+It comes alive with lights, music and smoke, telling a mesmerising story.

 Enjoy a walk along the water, watch the skaters do tricks in the park, let the children enjoy the fountain at one of the many playgrounds.